SABS-R3-Epidemiology/epiabm/README.md

 A more complete overview of our implementation of the Ferguson model is given in [the Wiki](https://github.com/SABS-R3-Epidemiology/epiabm/wiki/Overview-of-the-Ferguson-Model) for this repository.

 ## pyEpiabm
-The pyEpiabm backend is written in python, chosen for its readability and unser-friendliness.
+The pyEpiabm backend is written in python, chosen for its readability and user-friendliness.
 It is not able to cope with large population sizes, but can configure a toy population to explore the functionality of the model and better understand the underlying code.
 Additionally, toy models may be quicker for model comparison and parameter inference, though care should obviously be taken when scaling up to a full population.
 We provide a variety of workflows to show the utility of code.

 ## cEpiabm